Who we are

 Nalini Elias directs the GLBT Historical Society’s public outreach through community engagement, relevant programs and education.
 Before joining the society in 2018, she worked for the Museum of Latin American Art and interned at various cultural organizations in San Francisco including the De Young Museum, the Mission Cultural Center for Latino Arts, and the Fraenkel Gallery.
 Nalini holds a master’s degree in Museum Studies from the University of San Francisco, and is passionate about the intersection of art, culture and identity.

-Director, John P. De Cecco Archives & Special Collections
+Director, Dr. John P. De Cecco Archives & Special Collections

 Kelsi Evans previously served as Project Archivist for the AIDS History Project at the University of California, San Francisco Archives and Special Collections.
 Prior to UCSF, she worked at NYU’s Fales Library and Special Collections and the Lowe Art Museum at the University of Miami.
 Kelsi holds an M.A. in Archives and Public History from New York University and an M.A. in History from the University of California, Santa Cruz.